sheehui/tp/docs/UserGuide.md

 title: User Guide
 ---

-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+DonnaFin.io is a desktop address book application used by financial advisors to keep track of their client information and related tasks.
+This is a Java program with about 10 kloc with a JavaFX GUI.
+The '.io' in our name is a reflection of our belief that you deserve a faster workflow for input and output.
+If you can type fast, you can use our CLI-like commands to manage and view your notes, upcoming meetings and todo lists much faster than your typical customer relationship manager apps.

 * Table of Contents
 {:toc}